 Introduce the buyer

-When it’s time to retire, take every opportunity to the new owner of the practice using company newsletters, emails, in-person meetings, and social media channels.
+When it’s time to retire, take every opportunity to introduce the new owner to the practice of utilizing company newsletters, emails, in-person meetings, and social media channels.
 Highlight their credentials, how long they’ve worked as a tax preparer, and why your clients will be in good hands.

-Depending on how your business was sold, you may have some responsibility or motivation to help retain clients after the sale.
-If you used collection pricing, for example, increasing client revenue in the four years after the sale increases your payments.
+Depending on how your business was sold, you may feel some responsibility to help retain clients after the sale.
+For example, if you used collection pricing, increasing client revenue in the four years after the sale increases your payments.
 It may be wise to contact clients who are unsure if they will return to the tax practice.

 The Tax Preparer Retirement Timeline